faraasat/maze_runner_assembly/README.md

-# 👨‍💻 Employment Management System Project.
+# 👨‍💻 Maze Runner Project.
 ## 📽 A project based on Computer Organization and Assembly Course.

 ### 🕵️‍♂️ Project Details: